derper1337/social-network/README.md

 - Redux thunk

-You can check the source code in the master branch Feel free to comment and point my misstakes.
+You can check the source code in the master branch.

+Feel free to comment and point my misstakes.